 Unfortunately, achieving real and lasting change in this matter can seem more like running a marathon rather than a short sprint.
 Much work remains, and disadvantaged communities still do not always have access to clean air and water.
 According to the American Lung Association, those who are socio-economically disadvantaged and some racial and ethnic groups are the people who face higher exposure to pollutants as well as the adverse health effects from such pollutants.

-If you are facing environmental injustice in your community or neighborhood and suffered harm or injury, you could potentially hold a negligent party to account.
+If you are facing environmental racism and injustice in your community or neighborhood and suffered harm or injury, you could potentially hold a negligent party to account.
 Speaking to an environmental justice lawyer can help you find out whether you could pursue justice and compensation through litigation or other ways.

 The Dire Consequences of Environmental Injustice